akamai/terraform-provider-akamai/docs/resources/configuration_clone.md

   ConfigurationClone
 ---

-# resource_akamai_appsec_configuration_clone
+# akamai_appsec_configuration_clone

-The `resource_akamai_appsec_configuration_clone` resource allows you to create a new version of a security configuration by cloning an existing version.
+The `akamai_appsec_configuration_version_clone` resource allows you to create a new version of a security configuration by cloning an existing version.

 ## Example Usage